FrankHB/pl-docs/Readme.md

 ﻿# Programing Language Documentations

-This is a formal repository about some programing languages and something about their theory.
+This is a repository about some programing languages and something about their theories (either formal or informal).

+Some documents may contain subjective viewpoints.
+Some of them may change due to the new discoveries on the related topics.
+There should be rationales to explain why the author keep these points in the meantime.
+Missing of the discussion around them is not intended, unless explicitly specified.

 ## Copyright